 • Five additional courses (15 credits) in machine learning, statistics, and operations research

 • ISYE 6748 Applied Analytics Practicum (6 credits, including an internship or team project).
-Students need to finish eight courses including CSE 6242 and MGT 6203 before taking this course.
+Students need to finish seven courses including CSE 6242 and MGT 6203 before taking this course.

-• The two CSE courses and the two MGT courses are likely to be offered online.
+• The two MGT courses are likely to be offered online.